moorepants/me41055/content/pages/syllabus.rst

 Academic Integrity
 ==================

 Academic dishonesty will not be tolerated.
-All assignments turned in for a grade must be your unique work and the exams should be completed solely by you with no assistance from others.
+All homework assignments turned in for a grade must be your (or you and your partner's) unique work.
+You may base your answers off of external materials, but not your classmate's work.
+If you work with a partner on homework you must include a contribution explanation that explains what each student did.

+If you make use of code found in other materials that you did not write yourself, either directly or in a modified form, you must follow the copyright licenses associated with that material.
+If there is no copyright license present, then you must obtain a written and signed permission from the author of the materials and provide that with your assignment submission.
+If there is a copyright license present (e.g. GPL, MIT, BSD, CC-BY), then you must follow the terms of that license.
+Most licenses, at minimum, require you to include the license with your work submission.

+All code and written answers will be checked for plagiarism amongst student submissions and against external materials.
+Unattributed plagiarized materials will be marked with a 0 grade.

 Course Text and Materials
 =========================